narukihto/VeriPhys-Creator/README.md

 npx hardhat run scripts/deploy.js --network localhost
 Note: Save the generated CONTRACT_ADDRESS.

-3. Environment Configuration (.env)
+2. Environment Configuration (.env)
-Create a .env file in the root directory:
+Create a .env file in the root directory.
+Keep these credentials private.

-مقتطف الرمز

 SERVER_PORT=3000
 REGISTRY_PATH=registry.txt
 RPC_URL=http://127.0.0.1:8545
 CONTRACT_ADDRESS=0xYourContractAddressHere
 PRIVATE_KEY=0xYourLocalPrivateKey
+3. Launching the Protocol
-4. Launching the Rust Engine
+Run the Rust engine with maximum compiler optimizations:

 Bash

 # Build and run with max optimization
 cargo run --release
+Access the dashboard by opening index.html in your browser.

 📂 Project Resources
 Technical Whitepaper: Located in /docs/Technical-Whitepaper.pdf (Mathematical foundations & use cases).

-UI Dashboard: Open index.html in any browser for the interactive drag-and-drop interface.
+UI Dashboard: Integrated drag-and-drop interface for end-users.

 Integrity Tests: Run cargo test to verify cryptographic and connection consistency.

-📄 VeriPhys Protocol - Proprietary License
-Copyright (c) 2026 [Yatoshingami] - ALL RIGHTS RESERVED.
+📄 VeriPhys Protocol - Proprietary License (PRIVATE) Copyright (c) 2026 [narukihto] - ALL RIGHTS RESERVED.

+[!CAUTION]
+STRICTLY PRIVATE: This software is protected by a Proprietary License.

+Non-Disclosure: Unauthorized reproduction, redistribution, or public display of this source code is strictly prohibited.

+Private Repository: This repository must remain PRIVATE.
+Making this code public will void the security warranty.

-Grant of License: This license is granted strictly to the Authorized Purchaser.
+Authorized Use Only: License is granted strictly to the Authorized Purchaser for private or commercial operations.

-Restrictions: No part of this software may be reproduced, redistributed, or sold to third parties without written consent.
-The purchaser may not make this repository public.

-Usage: The purchaser has the right to use, modify, and deploy the software for commercial or private operations.

-No Warranty: The software is provided "as is", without warranty of any kind.
+No Warranty: The software is provided "as is", without warranty of any kind.                                               🌟 Project Status
+[x] Rust Hashing Engine (SHA3-256)

+[x] Solidity Ledger v1.0

+[x] Cyberpunk Interactive UI

+[x] Dockerization Complete

+[ ] Mobile App Integration (Phase 2)